genevate/style_guides/business/dossier.md

 - How would someone know when you are grumpy?
 - How would someone help you when grumpy?
 - What are your favorite hobbies?
+- Whare you your pet peeves?
 - What environment is best suited for you to work effectively?
 - Are you intrinsically or extrinsically motivated?
-- Are you introverted or extraverted?
+- Are you introverted, extraverted, or somewhere in between?
 - How do you like to learn (i.e. articles/books, tutorials, lectures, screencasts, etc.)?
+- How do you prefer to receive praise/recognition?
 - How do you prefer to receive feedback?
-- How do you prefer to receive praise/recognition?
+- How do you prefer to deal with conflict?
 - What do you need from your company?
 - What do you need from your manager?
 - What do you need from your colleagues?